luyadev/luya/docs/guide/app-admin-module-jwt-spa.md

 }
 ```

-An NgRest Api with additonal login, signup and me actions.
+An NgRest API with additonal login, signup and me actions.

 ```php
 /**